clubajax/base-component/README.md

 ## ES6 FAQ

+Q: **What are the steps for iusing webpack?**

+A: Use the shims in this order:

+    custom-elements.js
+    native-shim.js

+Use babel: `{"presets": ["es2015"]}`

+Decide if you want to use ES6 (Chrome only) or ES5 (all browsers)

-Q. Uncaught TypeError: Failed to construct 'HTMLElement': Please use the 'new' operator, this DOM object constructor cannot be called as a function.
+Q. **Uncaught TypeError: Failed to construct 'HTMLElement': Please use the 'new' operator, this DOM object constructor cannot be called as a function.**

 A. The webcomponents native-shim.js is missing.

-Q. Uncaught TypeError:Super expression must either be null or a function, not object
+Q. **Uncaught TypeError:Super expression must either be null or a function, not object**

 A. The class is not extending the class correctly.
 This is because of a typo, a bad class, or when importing, getting a wrapper around the object; ergo, instead of `extend MyClass`, do `extend MyClass.default`

-Q. Uncaught TypeError: Class constructor cannot be invoked without 'new'
+Q. **Uncaught TypeError: Class constructor cannot be invoked without 'new'**

 A. babel is not transpiling.
 This could be:
  * wrong version (try "latest" or "es2015")